 - Crisis Intervention Counseling – In-person or telephone services which support clients and their families in their effort to cope with the trauma of victimization and provide assistance in the recovery process.

-- Support Groups – Using a psycho-educational model, adult and teen groups provide an atmosphere of mutual sharing and support.
+- Support Groups – Types of support group include: psycho-educational, process and Yoga as Healing.
+Group facilitators strive to provide an atmosphere of mutual sharing and support.

 - Emergency Assistance – Counselors will work with clients to determine and meet immediate needs for medical care, shelter, food, and clothing.